Tianafox/Tiana_H.R/README.md

-📁 My Portfolio
-Welcome to the repository of my personal portfolio!
-This project aims to showcase my skills, projects, and both academic and professional background.
+📁 Welcome to the repository of my personal portfolio!

-👤 About Me
-Currently a second-year student in a Professional Bachelor's Degree program at the School of Management and Technological Innovation of Fianarantsoa, I am passionate about cybersecurity and new technologies.
+👤 Currently a second-year student in a Professional Bachelor's Degree program at the "ECOLE de MANAGEMENT et d'Innovation Téchnologique" of Fianarantsoa

 📜 Certifications: